 4. Meet periodically with external (Nuclear Regulatory Commission, Institute of Nuclear Power Operations) and internal (Nuclear Safety Review Board) oversight groups.

-5. At least annually, receive reports on the overall nuclear safety, operational and financial performance of the Corporation’s nuclear power program as compared with commercial nuclear power industry trends and review principal operational risks, long-term plans, and strategies.
+5. At least annually, receive reports on the overall nuclear safety, operational and financial performance of the Corporation’s nuclear power program as compared with commercial nuclear power industry trends, review principal operational risks, long-term plans and strategies, and receive reports on nuclear cybersecurity.

 6. At least annually, receive reports on the long-term capital, O&M and strategic plans of the Regulated & Renewable Energy, Transmission, Distribution, Natural Gas, and Commercial Renewables business units.